 - Investment outcomes.
 Results that are significantly different than expected can reduce the effectiveness of your plan.
 Recognizing these changes gives you the opportunity to make necessary adjustments.

 - Changes in your personal or family situation.
-You may have recently lost a spouse or domestic partner, had grandchildren or moved to a different state, all of which can impact your financial plan.
+You may have recently lost a spouse or domestic partner, welcomed new grandchildren into your life or moved to a different state, all of which can impact your financial plan.

 You're eligible to make catch-up contributions to IRAs, 401(k)s and other retirement plans.